rememberSoftwares/yacana/README.md

 [Game master]: After analyzing the letters provided so far (T-E-H-A-L-S), I can see that they form a valid 4-letter word: HALE!
 Congratulations, the game is complete!
 ```

-The proposed letters are "T - E - H".
+During the first round the proposed letters are "T - E - H".
 The game master responds to this with: `After analyzing the letters provided so far (T-E-H), I can see that they don't form a valid 4-letter word.
 The game continues!`
-Then new letters are added "A - L - S".
+During the second round new letters are added: "A - L - S".
 To which the game master responds: `After analyzing the letters provided so far (T-E-H-A-L-S), I can see that they form a valid 4-letter word: HALE!
 Congratulations, the game is complete!`.
 After which the chat ends!

-ℹ️ Note that all types of ["end chat" modes]() @todo url are still valid.
+ℹ️ Note that all types of ["end chat" modes]() @todo url are still valid in multi-user chat too.
 Tools and all their parameters are also available in this mode and follow the same tools principles.

 ### Pros and cons of multi-LLM group chat

 **Dual chat**
 Pros:
 * The dual group chat may have better accuracy with "dumb" LLMs assuming that you don't use tools as this may plumber the model's limited reasoning skills.
 * Many options to configure conversation kick-off (shift message, first message reconciliation)

 Cons:
 * Control of the "shift message" and "first message reconciliation" may be a burden for new users ;
 * Logs readability is not great at the moment ;

 ---

 **Multi chat (>2)**

 Pros:
 * Logs readability is good ;
-* No use for "shift message" nor "first message reconciliation"
+* No "shift message" nor "first message reconciliation" to deal with

 Multi (>2) chat cons:
 * LLMs that don't perform well with role-play may experience difficulties like impersonation ;

 ℹ️ We might consider adding an option to also use role-play for dual chat mode.